Brookside (TV series): Broadcast format

 For the first eight years Brookside aired twice a week in prime time on Tuesday and Wednesday, usually at 8 pm, although sometimes not until after the 9 pm watershed.
 On 18 November 1984, the programme was moved to Monday and Wednesday, although this was changed six weeks later in December to Monday and Tuesday.
 This continued until 30 July 1988, when Brookside returned to Mondays and Wednesdays.
 There was discussion that year by Channel 4's new Chief Executive Michael Grade of plans to move Brookside to an earlier 6 pm slot, but this plan was abandoned in favour of the show's first "five-nighter", beginning Monday 26 December, which saw Billy Corkhill (John McArdle) and Sheila Grant (Sue Johnston) officially begin their relationship after months of trepidation.

 July 1990 saw the introduction of a third weekly episode, meaning Brookside now aired three times a week on Monday, Wednesday and Friday at 8 pm.
 Competition came in April 1994 when the BBC's EastEnders began airing three times a week.
 The new weekly EastEnders episode went out on Monday at 8 pm, clashing directly with Brookside.
 Channel 4 moved Brookside to Tuesday at 8 pm (initially opposite ITV's The Bill).
 It remained this way until 2001, when another schedule change saw Brookside broadcast three times a week on Wednesday, Thursday and Friday.
 In November 2002, following its declining ratings, Brookside was withdrawn from its primetime slot and aired as a single 90-minute episode in its Saturday omnibus slot; from July 2003 until the final episode, the programme was aired on Tuesdays at 11 pm or later, depending on scheduling.

+Brookside was the first British soap opera to broadcast an omnibus edition at weekends.
+This was a part of Channel 4’s Saturday afternoon schedule from its very first weekend on air in November 1982, and originally shown at 5.05pm.

 In Wales, S4C aired the programme initially at 6 pm, then at 5 pm, but eventually more regularly at 10 pm.
-It was also the British first soap opera to broadcast an omnibus edition at weekends, originally on Saturday at 5 pm.